Sparse Bayesian Deep Functional Learning with Structured Region Selection: Theoretical Properties

 where $\mathbb{E}(\cdot|D_n)$ is the conditional expectation, and $A_n(\varepsilon_n)=\Bigl\{\boldsymbol{\theta}:\ d\bigl(p_{\mu_{\boldsymbol{\theta}}},p_{\mu^*}\bigr)\ge \varepsilon_n\Bigr\}$.

 \begin{assumption} $\rho_n(4\varepsilon_n)\to0$ as $n\to \infty$ and $\varepsilon_n\to 0$. \end{assumption}

 Assumption \ref{assumption_identifiability} serves as an identifiability condition.
 It implies that as $n\to\infty$ and $\varepsilon_n\to 0$, any candidate model that is close to the true data-generating process in terms of Hellinger distance must asymptotically share the same underlying structure, thereby guaranteeing the consistent selection \cite{Sun2022Consistent}.
+This assumption should be understood as excluding correlation-equivalent sparse solutions that are nearly indistinguishable in predictive terms.
+Its role is not to assert that such ambiguity never arises in functional data, but rather to isolate a regime in which exact structural recovery is theoretically meaningful.
+When neighboring components of the functional predictor are highly correlated, the assumption becomes harder to verify, and the support recovered by the method may be better interpreted as a predictive sparse representative rather than a uniquely identifiable ground-truth structure.

 \begin{theorem} Suppose Assumptions~\ref{assumption_design_boundedness}--\ref{assumption_identifiability} hold.
 Then: \begin{enumerate}[label=\textup{(\roman*)},leftmargin=2.2em] \item $\max_{1\le j\le J_n} \bigl| \hat{q}_j - e_j^* \bigr| \xrightarrow{P} 0$. \item $P \bigl( S^*_{J_n} \subset \widehat S_{\tau} \bigr) \to 1$ for any prespecified $\tau \in (0,1)$. \item $P\bigl( \widehat S_{1/2} = S^*_{J_n} \bigr) \to 1$. \item $|\widehat{\Omega}\Delta\Omega^*|\xrightarrow{P} 0$. \end{enumerate} \end{theorem}